Accepting new patients!

 We accept Oregon Health Plan (OHP)/Medicaid, Medicare, and many private plans.
 For those without insurance or who are underinsured, we offer services on a sliding scale based on income (proof of income required) with a fee of at least $20 to be paid for medical visits at the time of appointment.

-Our Mental Health Specialist and Behavioral Health Consultant are onsite to provide outpatient counseling services for both mental health and drug and alcohol issues.
+Our Mental Health Specialist and Behavioral Health Consultant are onsite to provide outpatient counseling services for behavioral health.
 These services are provided to patients to assist in overcoming dependencies, adjusting to life, and making changes.

 We accept all forms of insurance with mental health coverage.
 For those without mental health coverage, please contact Clackamas MHO at 503-742-5335.